stewartm12/Explorator/README.md

 * JavaScript (specifically the Intersection Observer API) for scrolling logic, interactivity, and animations
 * Dijkstra's Algorithm to find the shortest path
 * Webpack for bundling JS files

+## Implementation Timeline
+Day 1: Research Dijkstra's Algorithm and how to implement it in my project Day 2: Focus on the the design how it will look like Day 3: Write the logic, how to use the arrow keys to create a path and the borders